Essays fom Central Europe , Part 2info

 On leaving the next morning, I feel refreshed at the Gemüt, a word I had also almost forgotten.
-It is difficult to know what was the greater refreshment: the mineral springs bubbling everywhere or the feeling of having arrived at the home of my own culture.
+It is difficult to know what the greater refreshment: the mineral springs bubbling everywhere or the feeling of having arrived at the home of my own culture.

 Finally, a few lines from Goethe’s Marienbad Elegy:

 In our pure bosom a striving surges,